- Called to Bar:

-- Football Agent v The Football Association (FA Rule K arbitration, February 2010)
+- Football Agent v The Football Association (FA Rule K arbitration)

 Acted for a football agent against the FA, represented by a leading QC, in a claim for declarations and damages by a football agent in relation to the way in which the FA had carried out its regulatory functions.
 After a 3 day arbitration, the agent was successful in obtaining declarations relating to the FA’s obligation act lawfully (including in compliance with Data Protection legislation), rationally and fairly.

-- RFU v Bristol Rugby (decision published on the RFU website) (RFU Tribunal)
+- RFU v Bristol Rugby (RFU Tribunal) – first rugby tapping-up case

 EU and Competition